 What’s the biggest cocktail on the list, what’s the one you’re so sick of making?

 Charlie Don’t Surf does really well.
 It’s raspberry, Prosecco, chilli rum and Vietnamese mint.
 The chilli is a really good hit.

 Is the name a reference to Charlie (who heads up the front of house)?

 *Laughs* It’s actually not!

 How many edible flowers do you reckon you punch through a week?

 Is this as much as a Tinder hotspot as Tokyo Tina?

-Yeah because the bar’s a bit more casual for, like first dates.
-It’s always loud and you know… if you’re running out of conversation, just stick to the bar!
+Yeah, because the bar’s a bit more casual for, like first dates.
+It’s always loud… if you’re running out of conversation, just stick to the bar!